qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   Raster layer in input

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to calculate the statistics
+  If the raster is multiband, choose the band you want to calculate the statistics

 ``Vector layer containing the zones``
-  Overlaying vector layer where unique raster values should be appended
+  Overlaying vector layer where unique raster values will be appended

 ``Output column prefix`` [string]
   Optional.